El Alamein Fountain: Other site observations

-Two "London / hybrid" plane, Platanus x acerifolia (syn.
-P. x hispanica) trees dating from the time when the fountain was completed are considered to be of significance.
+Two London plane trees, Platanus x acerifolia (syn.
+P. x hispanica) dating from the time when the fountain was completed are considered to be of significance.

 The curtilage for the SHR listing is in the shape of a triangle with its three corners enclosing the three main viewing cones towards the fountain, from Darlinghurst Road, from Macleay Street north and from the Police Station.
 Within this curtilage are many non-significant or intrusive urban design elements including: roads and traffic signals; a Telstra telephone booth; a glass enclosed bus shelter; a tourist sign-post showing directions / distance to numerous world cities; a light post with multiple circular lights; a large bronze sculpture "Angled Wheels of Fortune" designed and donated by property developer Dennis Wolanski in 1988; a cafe with large awnings and cafe furniture; and a significant amount of recently planted vegetation.
 Although worthwhile in their own right, many of these elements interfere with views towards the fountain and should be repositioned when possible.